Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Literature Review

-In sum, although current approaches span efficiency improvements, frequency-domain finesse, multiresolution structure and physics-guided regularisation, no existing model simultaneously guarantees physical plausibility, concept-level transparency and cross-domain universality.
-CPformer fills this gap by fusing a novel five-concept bottleneck with analytic residual constraints inside a Transformer backbone, and validating its effectiveness across six heterogeneous benchmarks.
+In summary, although current approaches span efficiency improvements, frequency-domain finesse, multiresolution structure and physics-guided regularization, no existing model simultaneously guarantees physical plausibility, concept-level transparency and cross-domain universality.
+DORIC fills this gap by fusing a novel five-concept bottleneck with analytic residual constraints inside a Transformer backbone and validating its effectiveness across six heterogeneous benchmarks.